anishreddy3/bitcoin_market_analysis/README.md

 ### Project Motivation <a name = "motivation"></a>

 The goal of this project is to understand how the bitcoin market has evolved over the last few years and key factors affecting its volatility.

+### Files Description <a name = "description"></a>

+**datasets/** : This directory contains two files about the coin market cap for years 2017 and 2018.

+**notebook.ipynb** : This notebook contains all the preprocessing, EDA and our analysis to find answers to intriguing questions.